 My interdisciplinary focus area is anthropology and this course was my first work in the department.
 The experience was enlightening.
 In design, we are taught to consider the end-user, to ask questions in better understanding who they are in an effort to produce a relevant product.
 An informal study of culture is very helpful, but ethnographic methods of interviewing, observing, and recording go way beyond what I learned in undergrad design.
 By practicing the methods used by social scientists, I understand the value of being an effective observer and question-asker in completely understanding the people I’m studying, and in discovering the solutions for the problems that affect those people.
 Anthropology has it right: a thorough investigation of those being studied renders a great amount of knowledge that can be translated into successful design solutions.

 When conducting your study you must see through the eyes of a child, assume nothing.

 Dr. Susan Squires

 Doubling up on my Anthropology study, I also took a specific class on Design Anthropology.
-This class was a combination of designer and anthropologists, which made for a unique mix of expertise and attitudes.
+This class was a combination of designers and anthropologists, which made for a unique mix of expertise and attitudes.
 Here, we used the techniques of interviewing and observation to gather information for a project whose solution would require a design component.
-The exercise was an enlightening look at how designers and anthropologists work together (or are one in the same) in solving problems with solutions that are more relevant and successful because of the research time spent.
-I discovered Don Norman’s writings in this class and was challenged how design education must raise its awareness of the importance of usability and of the end user.
+The exercise was an enlightening look at how designers and anthropologists work together (or are one and the same) in solving problems with solutions that are more relevant and successful because of the research time spent.
+I discovered Don Norman’s writings in this class and was challenged how design education must raise its awareness of the importance of usability and of the end-user.
 While we may be experts at creating design artifacts, we must be more effective information gatherers on the front end to inform the creation of those designs.

 Anthropologists would do well to move their research more quickly in the interest of uncovering a solution.
-Designers would do well to spend more time studying the culture and not moving ahead to solving the problem right away.
+Designers would do well to spend more time studying the culture and not moving ahead to solve the problem right away.